Chersonesus: Current studies

 The Institute of Classical Archaeology of the University of Texas at Austin and the local Archaeological Park has investigated the site since 1992.
 The Ukrainian government has included the site on its tentative World Heritage List.
 The site, however, is in danger of further urban encroachment and coastal erosion.

-In 2013, "The Ancient City of Tauric Chersonese and its Chora" was listed as a UNESCO World Heritage Site.
+In 2013, the ruins of the ancient Greek city and the territory it controlled were listed as a UNESCO World Heritage Site.
 This World Heritage Site consists of seven locations that encompass the city of Chersonesus and six plots of agricultural land.
-The site was designated as a World Heritage site under the UNESCO criterion (ii) and (v).
+The site was designated as a World Heritage site under the UNESCO criterion (ii), as an "outstanding physical testimony" to cultural exchange between ancient Greeks, Romans, and Byzantines, and (v), as a well-preserved example of how these ancient societies organized agricultural land.
 UNESCO considers these areas to show cultural lifestyles and land use of ancient populations that inhabited these areas.

-During the 2014 Crimean crisis, the Crimean peninsula was annexed by Russia, but UNESCO has maintained that it will continue to recognize Crimea and its heritage sites as belonging to Ukraine.
+In 2014, the Crimean peninsula was annexed by Russia, but UNESCO has maintained that it will continue to recognize Crimea and its heritage sites as belonging to Ukraine.